 |Content||Instrument identifier, price, volume, timing, venue||More elaborate – information relating to execution algorithmic trades and decision-making, spanning 60 fields|

 |Who has the obligation?||Seller, unless the buyer is a systematic internaliser||MiFID II investment firms|

 2. Which do I need to prepare?

-Your TP and/or TR obligations under MiFID II will depend on whether the instrument is traded on a European Economic Area (“EEA”) trading venue and if it isn’t, whether it has an underlying instrument traded on an EEA trading venue.
-The Financial Instruments Reference Data (“FIRD”) index, published by ESMA daily, will contain all the details of traded on venue.
+Your TP and/or TR obligations under MiFID II will depend on whether the instrument is traded on a European Economic Area (EEA) trading venue and if it isn’t, whether it has an underlying instrument traded on an EEA trading venue.
+The Financial Instruments Reference Data System (FIRDS), published by ESMA daily, will contain all the details of traded on venue.
 The decision tree below summarises these requirements.

-For more information on TP and TR and their distinctions or for help with determining your publication and reporting requirements, get in touch with TRAction Fintech.
+It is important to note that although the terms ‘trade’ and ‘transaction’ refer to different reporting obligations under MiFIR, these terms are essentially interchangeable under EMIR.
+For more information on TP and TR and their distinctions or for help with determining your publication and reporting requirements, get in touch with TRAction.